Sending Brightcove Analytics from the Native SDK for Android

 Account

 Use the Video.Fields.PUBLISHER_ID property to set the Account Id value in Brightcove Analytics.
-This property will be useful only in cases where there is no accountID value in the video's metadata (for example, if your app uses a mix of Video Cloud videos, which contain the accountID property, and non-Video Cloud videos, which will not contain the accountID property).
+This property is useful only in cases where there is no accountID value in the video's metadata (for example, if your app uses a mix of Video Cloud videos, which contain the accountID property, and non-Video Cloud videos, which will not contain the accountID property).

 For example, you can set the Account Id value when creating a remote Video object using the Native SDK for Android: